traildb/traildb/doc/docs/tutorial.md

 <img src="../images/wikipedia-sessions.png">

 Unsurprisingly, the vast majority of contributors have only one session.
-However, there is a very long tail of contributors that have over 200 sessions.
+However, there is a very long tail of contributors who have over 200 sessions.

 Not all contributors are human beings.
 There are a number of benevolent